 I’ve never made ribs any other way since.
 My recipe includes a sticky Asian BBQ sauce – however, I’ve also made these ribs with my husband’s favorite store-bought BBQ sauce “KC Masterpiece.”
 Either way, I know you’ll love these ribs…and I know you’ll never ever order ribs from a restaurant again because yours is going to taste so much better.
 If there was only one recipe that I had to choose as a “must try” – this is it!

-Baby Back Ribs (the quantity is up to you – although these ribs are SO delicious that everyone will want seconds!
-I usually go to my local warehouse store, BJs and purchase the “big momma” pack that includes 3 or 4 whole massive slabs and feeds 8.
-Plan on 6 ribs or more per person)
+The quantity of ribs you use is up to you - although these ribs are SO delicious that everyone will want seconds!
+I usually go to my local warehouse store, BJs and purchase the "big momma" pack that includes 3 or 4 whole massive slabs and feeds 8.
+Plan on 6 ribs or more per person.

 1 T minced garlic